 Deciding between ETLA and VIP this year?
 Our advisors model both against your seat plan.

 The decision is not about which agreement is better.
 It is about which one matches your seat profile, your growth, and how your finance team prefers to budget.
-Use this framework to place your organization.
+Use this framework to place your organization before Adobe places it for you.

 | If your situation is | Lean toward | Because |